 More than 180,000 Connecticut low-income households will continue to receive a strong boost from Connecticut’s Earned Income Tax Credit (EITC).
 Connecticut Voices has advocated since its start for a refundable state income tax credit, which was finally created in 2011.
 This credit for working families is a vital support that helps low-wage parents make ends meet and stay out of poverty.
 On the federal level, the EITC lifts more children out of poverty than any other federal program (including 35,000 kids in Connecticut).
 The new state EITC became a tempting target for deep cuts in 2013 as the state faced a massive budget deficit.
 Through our advocacy and our work with partners and policymakers, we helped to avoid deep and permanent cuts to the state’s EITC – ensuring that low-wage working families will have access to a robust credit in the years ahead.

 All of CT Voices’ work actively fosters and relies on the next generation of policy leadership.
 We promote leadership development through our rotating two-year policy fellow program.
 This program is integral to our capacity to conduct research, engage with coalition and partners, produce reports, and achieve our significant public policy successes.
-We engage our junior policy fellows in all aspects of our work, empowering them to gain expertise in substantive areas such that they can become an independent resource for other staff and the public, including collaborative partners and policy makers.
+We engage our associate policy fellows in all aspects of our work, empowering them to gain expertise in substantive areas such that they can become an independent resource for other staff and the public, including collaborative partners and policy makers.

 We also mentor and develop the next generation of policy analysts through our collaboration with the Yale Law School Legislative Advocacy Clinic, in which law students with an interest in policy advocacy learn and practice engagement in the legislative process.

 Ellen Shemitz is Executive Director of Connecticut Voices for Children.
 Attorney Shemitz is a nationally recognized advocate with over 25 years of public and private sector experience advancing social and civil justice through policy development, advocacy, litigation, media campaigns and public engagement.
-She served for eight years as the President of the Children’s Alliance of New Hampshire, a state based child advocacy organization, known for its research and analysis on issues including child health and development, public education, child protection, and family economic opportunity.
+She served for eight years as the President of the Children’s Alliance of New Hampshire, a state-based child advocacy organization, known for its research and analysis on issues including child health and development, public education, child protection, and family economic opportunity.